 Being overweight or obese brings major health risks.
 Erie has similar rates of obesity for adults as the state and nation, but high rates among children.
 In 2017, 66% of Erie County adults were either overweight or obese, similar to Pennsylvania and the U.S. (both 65%) in 2016, the most recent year for which comparison data were available.
 The county rate increased by 10 percentage points between 2000 and 2015.

-In 2013, the latest year for which data were available, 54% of Erie County students in K-6 were either overweight or obese, and 48% of students in grade 7-12 were.
-While a data reporting anomaly might be to blame for part of the high rate for K-6, we do not see data issues in the 7-12 figures.
-These are higher than state rates for obesity among children and youth.
+In 2016, the latest year for which data were available, 33% of Erie County students in K-6 were either overweight or obese, and 36% of students in grade 7-12 were.
+These are lower than state rates for obesity among children and youth.

 Health behaviors play an important role in our well-being.
 Erie County shares problems related to smoking, drinking and inactivity that plague our nation.
 In 2017, 18% of Erie County residents were smokers, down from 27% in 2012.
 Recent declines in smoking haven’t been as strong in Erie as the state and nation.